Its-Yayo/Ramskit/README.md

 # Ramskit
 Ramskit is a single ransomware tool to encrypt and decrypt data written in Python.
-Ramskit will automate wiich dir or file the userwants to encrypt and decrypt.
+Ramskit will automate wiich dir or file the user wants to encrypt and decrypt.
 Project still in tests.

 ## Usage